gingernut angel illo FEB 29 ILLOS teddy bear 2

 If your circumstances change between you submitting your application (June 30) and grants being awarded (August 1)—and you no longer require financial assistance for your fertility treatment—we ask that you contact us to rescind your application.
 We understand things change, and we’d like to be able to allocate these funds elsewhere during our consideration process.

-Due to the high number of applications we cannot give individual responses as to why your application was unsuccessful.
-In addition, due to privacy concerns, we are unable to discuss or publicly share information about those who were successful.
+Both successful and unsuccessful applicants will be notified, however due to privacy concerns, we are unable to discuss or publicly share information about those who were successful.

 We understand the sensitive nature of the information you disclose to us, including your personal information and medical records.
 This will only be viewed by a limited number of Gingernut’s Angels trustees (including our resident OBGYN’s Dr Mary Birdsall and Dr Devashana Gupta) and is deleted from our system at the end of each calendar year.